 PBC: Describe some of the more challenging moments in rescuing STAF dogs and how you/the other volunteers got through it.

-PBC: What is the most rewarding part about volunteering at STAF?
+PBC: What is the most rewarding part of volunteering at STAF?
 What would you say to others who are considering volunteering at an animal shelter?

 Diane: The theme "making a difference" is at the heart of this answer.
 We may not be able to rescue the thousands of animals that national organizations are able to do, but we make a huge change in the lives of more than 150 dogs a year, who would have died without us.
 Volunteering brings out the best in people; we are all there because we want to be, not because we have to.
 We are there to help, to care, to love, to give and to keep on giving.
 Watching a volunteer sit and hug a frightened puppy, or stroke the head of an old dog who just wants company, is a joy.
 Yes, we have chores to do, runs to clean and food bins to fill up, but the reward is just being given the chance to make a difference.
 Whether you admit it or not, everyone needs that chance.